vippsas/vipps-partner/README.md

 can be used for the same MSN.

 The new partner will get access to all the payments made to the MSN.
-There is no way Vipps can restrict the new partner's access to it can not see payments made before the partner change.
+There is no way Vipps can restrict the new partner's access so it cannot see payments made before the partner change.

 The MSN can only be used with one set of
 [partner keys](https://github.com/vippsas/vipps-partner#partner-keys)
 at a time,
-so in the transition period this requires some effort from both the merchant and the two partners.
+so, in the transition period, this requires some effort from both the merchant and the two partners.

 This is the recommended way: